appoly/ARCore-Location/README.md

 ```

 #### Step 2.
 Add the ARCore-Location dependency.
-Replace `0.0.5` with the latest release from the releases tab on Github
+Replace `0.0.6` with the latest release from the [releases tab on Github](https://github.com/appoly/ARCore-Location/releases)
 ```
 dependencies {
-    compile 'com.github.appoly:ARCore-Location:0.0.5'
+    compile 'com.github.appoly:ARCore-Location:0.0.6'
 }
 ```